 Our valves are professional engineer tested and certified to hold over 100 PSI and feature unique dual hemispherical valves that have the fastest closing time of any poppet valve available

 The faster your blast valves close, the less blast pressure and airborne toxins are introduced into your shelter.
-Our closing time is under 2 milliseconds (2/1,000th of a second) They feature dual stainless steel hemispherical valves that are much lighter than the flat steel plates used in other blast valves.
+They feature dual stainless steel hemispherical valves that are much lighter than the flat steel plates used in other blast valves.
 This arched shape uses less steel to hold the blast pressure.
 These valves are connected by a stainless steel guide rod that rides in a machined bronze bushing.
 This corrosion resistant construction prevents rust from slowing the reaction time.